The Propaganda Network of Tech Fascism

 Zuzalu is a major pop-up city network, associated with the Ethereum community and focusing on crypto, biotech, longevity and building the Network State.
 It has held a number of events, including in Montenegro, and in Zanzibar, off the coast of Tanzania, Africa; Zanzalu has established a permanent hub "located in the Fumba Free Economic Zone".
 Other events include temporary settlements in Italy and India, with plans to establish "a permanent Zuzalu node" in Switzerland.

 Edge City is a related hub in the Network State ecosystem, calling itself "a 'society incubator' dedicated to advancing human flourishing.
 We host monthlong popup villages where people at the frontiers of technology, science, and culture live and work together.
 Each village is an environment for running real experiments on new ideas and collaborations."
 Edge Esmeralda was a month-long gathering as “a first step toward a permanent new town, Esmeralda”, held in Healdsburg, California in June 2024.
 The 2025 calendar lists Edge City Austin, Edge City South Africa, and another Edge Esmeralda gathering.
+More information on Edge City can be found on this site.

 The "Network School" is a program to indoctrinate primarily young people in the Network State and train them for a future building the Network State.
 It is located in Forest City, Malaysia.
 Per their website: "The Network School is a frontier community for techno-optimists."
 The program is headed by Network State evangelist Balaji Srinivasan.
 The first cohort began in September, 2024 and lasted for 3 months.
 The program is now moving to operating around the year.
+More information about the Network School can be found on this site.

 "The Network School is one of the most ambitious projects yet for people interested in creating what Srinivasan calls a 'decentralized country.'
 The goal is for people dissatisfied with their own society to band together and create a movement spawning 'parallel' societies, special economic zones that have alternative education systems, media institutions, and currency—as well as wealth-friendly tax laws.
 A crucial step is having physical territory, and the Network School clears that bar...
 Srinivasan said he is working to 'build out the real estate' with the goal of 'scaling the school.'"

 Modeled after Peter Thiel's Fellowship, the Network School is now offering $100,000 fellowships for new Network State projects.
 It is bringing on new members, advertising "If accepted, you'll receive access to a serviced room, healthy food, 24/7 gym, lectures by top tech founders, community events, office pods, content studios, workshops, fitness classes, makerspace, high speed wifi, and coworking — all for just $1500/month."
-This is similar to accelerator programs such as that offered by YCombinator and Andreessen Horowitz; these programs produce the executives and startups to fuel venture capital portfolios and projects.
+This is similar to accelerator programs such as that offered by Y Combinator and Andreessen Horowitz; these programs produce the executives and startups to fuel venture capital portfolios and projects.

 The Future of Tech Fascist Media

-New media platforms and outlets are relatively cheap for venture capitalists; this coincides with extreme resource constraints for liberal and leftist media that could counter the new wave of tech fascist propaganda.
+New media platforms and outlets are relatively cheap for venture capitalists; this coincides with extreme resource constraints for leftist media that could counter the new wave of tech fascist propaganda.
 Venture capitalists have shown they will deploy large amounts of capital into building a robust mechanism that creates, funds and monetizes new extremist media and events.
 Venture capitalists provide revenue streams to right-wing content creators, journalists and artists that accord with their values.

 In the coming years, the venture capital-backed media ecosystem creates a substrate to grow tech fascism around the world.